| Roses GrowChapters 3-4

 “What’s wrong with her?”
 I heard Juri ask, as Touga said, “What does she mean by that?”
 I felt Anthy’s (surprisingly strong) arm go around my waist and she was urging me to my feet.
 I wrapped an arm over her shoulders and let her usher me out of the restaurant.
 I could hear the others clamoring behind us.

+We were halfway down the street, when Touga and Juri caught up with us.
 “Saionji’s paying,” Juri said with a slight smirk.
 “Here,” that to Anthy, “let her lean on me.”
 She tried to take me.

 “No, let me carry her,” said Touga to Anthy.
 I could feel the heat of Anthy’s glare without even looking at her.